MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-commands/ksetup-changepassword.md

 Uses the Key Distribution Center (KDC) password (kpasswd) value to change the password of the logged-on user.
-For examples of how this command can be used, see [Examples](#BKMK_Examples).

 ## Syntax